 App-only banks such as Starling are raising the bar for customer satisfaction across the entire industry by designing products around customer needs.
 Thanks to our focus on how people actually want to do their banking, the way that all banks treat their customers is now increasingly regarded as a vital benchmark.

 The regulators are well aware of this and of new expectations around customer service.
 This week the Competition and Markets Authority and the Financial Conduct Authority are requiring banks to publish information on how easy they make it for customers to interact with them.
-As a mobile-only bank offering round the clock customer support through the app and by phone, Starling is proud to publish its data below.
+As a mobile bank offering round the clock customer support through the app and by phone, Starling is proud to publish its data below.

 Adam Land, Senior Director at the CMA, has said he hopes the information, together with a requirement for the bigger banks to publish customer satisfaction scores, will make it easier for people to judge whether they are with the best bank for them.